Aislynn6767/Welcome-to-Group-1-Wiki-Project-/Battle-of-Corinth,-Early-Greece.md

-The Battle of Corinth was one that would change Greek history forever. the city was leveled and all of their treasures and art were destroyed.
+Not to far from across the globe another event in history was occurring that would forever change Greece.
+It was The Battle of Corinth that involved the Roman Republic and the Greek of Corinth.
+The aftermath resulted in the city being leveled and all of their treasures and art were destroyed.